-Data had been collected through Incidental- cum- Purposive Sampling technique with the help of structured questionnaire of Stress, Psychological Capital and Achievement Motivation.
+Data had been collected through Incidental- cum- Purposive Sampling technique with the help of structured questionnaire of Student's Stress Scale, Achievement Motivation Scale: Deo-Mohan achievement motivation Scale (1985) and .
+Resilience Measure by Unger.
 Their responses had been kept confidential.